• Skip to primary navigation

 May 11, 2018 by Homestead Lady Leave a Comment

 Don’t waste a single herb from the fields or garden this year.
-Forage or grow these medicinal herbs for a summer mess peppermint tea and use it all year long by mixing it and preserving them this summer.
-Wildcrafted, grown on your windowsill or pluck from the garden this peppermint tea mix is sure to please.
+Forage or grow these medicinal herbs for a summer mess peppermint tea and use it all year long by mixing it and preserving them this season.
+Wildcrafted, grown on your windowsill, or plucked from the garden this peppermint tea mix is sure to please.

 Summer Mess Peppermint Tea l With foraged, wildcrafted, garden grown, cultivated herbal combination l Homestead Lady.com